 First, double check your visa type, priority date, and country of origin before moving on to the visa bulletin, so that you don't read a wrong column.
 Priority date is like a ticket in your hand and lets you know your turn to apply for Form I-485 or the rest of the consular processing.
 In general, priority date is assigned to you in a notice letter that you receive when you filed Form I-130 or I-140 with USCIS.
 Country of origin isn't necessarily the same as your current citizenship.
 Rather, it means where you were born.

 The DOS website updates the visa bulletin every month.
-You should know it's your priority date is “current” when your priority date is earlier than the "cut-off date" in the column or at least it meets the cut-off date.
+You should know if your priority date is "current" when your priority date is earlier than or equal to the "cut-off date" in the column.
 But which dates should you refer to between "dates for filing" and "final action dates"?
 If you apply outside the U.S., you need to check the dates for filing.
 Applicants in the U.S. usually refer to the final action dates.
 However, depending on the available number of visas every month, USCIS advises applicants of specific visa types to check the dates for filing instead.
 In other words, when you process a visa application in the U.S., keep an eye on the USCIS instruction of the visa bulletin.

 Where to find the visa bulletin